sollecitom/corda-di-container-spike/README.md

 ### corda

-This module defines types similar to those in Corda, which are available for CordApps.
+This module defines types similar to those in Corda, which are available for Cordapps.
-For the sake of saving some time, it also has types which should not be available to CordApps, but in a real scenario it would be trivial to migrate them in a separate module.
+For the sake of saving some time, it also has types which should not be available to Cordapps, but in a real scenario it would be trivial to migrate them in a separate module.

 Relevant dependencies: